-Federal formula grants are allocations of money to States or their subdivisions in accordance with distribution formulas prescribed by law or administrative regulation, for activities of a continuing nature not confined to a specific project.
-The School receives federal formula grants under the provisions of the No Child Left Behind Act (NCLB) of 2001, P.L 107-110.
+Federal formula grants are allocations of money to states or their subdivisions in accordance with distribution formulas prescribed by law or administrative regulation, for activities of a continuing nature not confined to a specific project.
+The Charter School receives federal formula grants under the provisions of the No Child Left Behind Act (NCLB) of 2001, P.L 107-110.
 NCLB funds are not intended to replace state or local educational funding.
 Rather, NCLB funds provide additional support to states, LEAs, and schools for specific purposes.
-Grants are provided by the U.S. Department of Education and passed through the District of Columbia Office of State Superintendent of Education.